 Your body follows a natural circadian rhythm.
 Depending on whether it’s daylight or nighttime, certain processes kick in automatically.
 Devices such as computers and smartphones that emit blue light can throw off this rhythm.
 The light tricks your brain into imagining it’s night time when it isn’t.
 This inhibits the production of the sleep hormone melatonin.
 Stay away from your devices at least two hours before your intended sleep time.

+Your body’s natural clock or circadian rhythm affects your body, brain, and hormones, and helps you stay awake or tell your body that it’s bedtime.
 In the same way exposure to blue light at night can impair your sleep, not having adequate bright light during the day can have a similar effect.
 Bright light and natural sunlight help you stay awake and alert during the day.
+Natural light during the day helps the circadian rhythm in check.
+It tells the body that it’s time to wake up.
+So, you have to choose proper lighting for your bedroom that will give you a relaxing feeling at night.
 That way, your internal clock will more easily switch to sleep mode at night.

 A cup of coffee in the morning is a great way to get your day off to a nice start.
+A cup can improve your energy, focus, and sports performance.
 At night, however, caffeine beverages could leave you sleepless.
+This is because caffeine stimulates the nervous system and may prevent the body from naturally winding down at night.
 Caffeine lingers in the body for as much as 8 hours.
-So if you have to take coffee, do so no later than 2 PM.
+So, if you have to take coffee, do so no later than 2 PM.
+If you’re craving coffee in the evening, get decaffeinated coffee.

 You’ve probably heard the widely held myth that a glass of beer or wine can help you sleep better.
 Whereas alcohol could get you sleeping faster, it won’t necessarily be the good quality sleep your body needs.
 Alcohol makes it harder for the body to phase into the deepest sleep phase.